 As a diversity, equity and inclusion (DEI) professional, I’ve been teaching about allyship for years.
 However, it feels as though allyship has never been as important as it is right now, after a year of having a glaring spotlight on racial inclusion and the urgent need to interrupt anti-Black racism in particular, in addition to anti-Asian racism, and to disrupt white supremacy on a whole.

 Although more and more organizations are looking to incorporate inclusive mental health strategies into their DEI efforts, we’re still repeatedly hearing that more guidance is needed on how to make this happen.
 We’re also hearing from leaders about how they can be more inclusive as it relates to mental health, on an individual level.

 For many people of Indian descent, watching the farmers’ protests in India over the last several months has been very difficult because of the spotlight on injustices, violations of human and civil liberties and more.
 Here’s what you can do to be an ally to your Sikh colleagues during this difficult moment.

-The Adverse Effect of the Work-Life Balance Bias on Women Professionals and the Complication of COVID
+The Adverse Impact of the Work-Life Balance Bias on Women Professionals and the Complication of COVID

 In the almost eleven years that bhasin consulting inc. has been delivering equity, diversity and inclusion programming, a common refrain from clients across sectors has been, “We’ve been successful in attracting and recruiting women professionals, but they often leave because of ‘work-life balance’ issues.
 What are we doing wrong?”